Jack-C-Lloyd/dimensions/README.md

     Amount<?> orbiterImpulse = Amount.valueOf("310 lbf*s/lb");

-There is a more flexible way though, using the version of `valueOf` that takes a numeric value (either a `long` or a `double`) and the `Unit` it is measured in; this is the approach taken in the code provided for car journeys.
-In that code we made a unit of *miles per gallon* then a specific amount of 20 mpg like this:
+There is a more flexible way though, using the version of `Amount.valueOf` that takes a numeric value (either a `long` or a `double`) and the `Unit` it is measured in; this is the approach taken in the code provided for car journeys.
+In that code we made a new unit by combining `MILE` and `GALLON_LIQUID_US`.
+This gave us a unit representing *miles per gallon*:

     Unit<?> mpg = MILE.divide(GALLON_LIQUID_US);

+Then we create a specific amount of 20 mpg with the `valueOf` method:

-    Amount<?> carMileage = Amount.valueOf(20, mpg); // 20 mi/gal.
+    Amount<?> carMileage = Amount.valueOf(20, mpg); // 20 miles per gallon.

-Have a look at the methods in the `Unit` class for other ways of combining them.
 The Mars Orbiter had a specific impule of `310 lbf.s/ln`.
-Use the `unitsofmeasurement` API to convert this value into `N.s/kg`, saving $327 million and a lot of red faces.
+Use the `unitsofmeasurement` API to convert this value into the SI unit `N.s/kg`, saving $327 million and a lot of red faces.

 [1] https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-391.pdf